Are you about to start your FARM Service Rotation? Keep on reading to find out more.

 Enjoy your stay with the FARM Service.

-Food Animal Reproduction and Medicine Service Clerkship Ground Rules for Students on Farms Rotation
+Food Animal Reproduction and Medicine Service Clerkship Ground Rules for Students on Farms Rotation (This is a brief overview of the course syllabus which can be seen in its entirety on the Canvas site.

-We are guests on all of the units/farms we work at and should conduct ourselves accordingly.
+We are guests on all of the units/farms we work and should conduct ourselves accordingly.
 For the purpose of uniformity, the following guidelines are offered:

 - Wear clean coveralls